dotnet/samples/samples/csharp-language/console-teleprompter/README.md

-C# Delegates and EVents Sample
+C# Console Application Sample
 ================

-This sample is created during the [Delegates and Events topic](https://docs.microsoft.com/dotnet/languages/csharp/delegates-and-events.html) for learning C# features.
+This sample is created during the [Console Application Tutorial](https://docs.microsoft.com/dotnet/tutorials/getting-started-with-csharp/console-teleprompter.html) for learning C# features.
 Please see that topic for detailed steps on the code for this sample.

 Key Features
 ------------

-This sample demonstrates defining delegate types, creating lambda expressions that map to delegates, and using single and using multicast delegates.
+This sample demonstrates File I/O, async features, and terminal input and output.

 Build and Run
 -------------